Peace of Mind

 1. Get organized.

 Disorganization costs money: You buy things you forgot you had.
 You think a bill is wrong, but can't find receipts to double check.
 Life gets more complicated when medical bills enter the picture.
 Appoint a family member or close friend to monitor billing, deal with insurance companies and make sure you are taking advantage of benefits your employer offers.
 Ask your friend to help you keep good records to deal effectively with insurance companies.
-If you need help understanding a charge or you'd like copies of bills from the U-M Health System, Sue Thornton, the Cancer Center's financial counselor, can help.
-(Call 734-647-8663.)
+If you need help understanding a charge or you'd like copies of bills from the U-M Health System, contact Cancer Center Financial Counseling 734-647-5120.

 2. Just Say Yes.

 When people ask, "How can I help," they mean it.
 It often helps friends and family feel better to find ways to pitch in.
 It's OK right now to lean on people.
 Create a list of things that would be useful to you so you can have a response ready, said Sheila Morris, a Cancer Center child life specialist.
 Ideas may include casseroles, grocery shopping, and a ride to chemotherapy or help with fees for your children's after-school activities.
 If your employer allows it, co-workers may be willing to donate extra vacation days to your leave bank.

 3. Make it easy for friends and family to contribute.